 An unusual thing happened during the wedding celebration.
 The wine ran out.
 It is difficult to know exactly when the shortage occurred.
-Some think the newly married couple was poor, which would suggest that the wine ran out early.

 But what is really important is that this event is the setting for the first miracle of Jesus' ministry.
-His mother came to him.
-"They have no more wine," she said.
-She told Jesus of the shortage, possibly expecting him to do something about it, possibly simply to let him know he and his disciples should not expect any wine to drink.
+His mother came to him and told him "They have no more wine."
+She told Jesus of the shortage, possibly simply to let him know he and his disciples should not expect any wine to drink, possibly expecting him to do something about it.
 Exactly what she might have wanted him to do isn't clear.
-Remember, this was his mother, Mary, who pondered the things about Jesus in her heart.
-She believed in him as the One sent from God, who was truly the Son of God, truly God himself.
+Remember, this was his mother, Mary, who from the time of Jesus' birth pondered the things about Jesus in her heart.
+She believed in him as the One sent from God, who was truly the Son of God.